Peters Education Center Auditorium (West of Save Mart Center in the Student Recreation Center Building)

 Fresno State encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation, please contact us in advance of your participation.

-Contact: Dr. Mary Husain (Instructor & Club Adviser) at mhusain@csufresno.edu
+For further information about CineCulture contact: Dr. Mary Husain (Instructor & Club Adviser) at mhusain@csufresno.edu

 Help support CineCulture today!